Unlocking the Power of Molybdenum: Applications, Benefits, and Future Prospects

 - Low thermal expansion

-Molybdenum metal and its alloys are therefore the first choice in many demanding specialized applications in electronics, heat treatment and metal processing.
+Molybdenum metal and its alloys are the first choice in many demanding specialized applications in electronics, heat treatment, and metal processing.

 Nickel-based alloys

-Molybdenum is a very important alloying element in high-performance nickel-based alloys.
+Molybdenum is an essential alloying element in high-performance nickel-based alloys.
 These alloys fall into two basic classes:

 - Corrosion-resistant alloys